Matthieu Handtschoewercker (violin)

 Inspired by Ernest Chausson's stirring and at the same time sparkling music, which is significantly characteristic for an important era of the French art, the ensemble gave its very first concert in the course of the festival de Clairac.
 This was the beginning of the Trio Chausson's successful career.

-In the meantime, the young French Trio Chausson gave numerous concerts in Europe, USA and Brazil.
+In the meantime the young French Trio Chausson gave numerous concerts in Europe, USA and Brazil.
 Within the series Rising Stars the trio has performed in major European concert halls as well as the Carnegie Hall New York.
-They gave highly successful concerts at festivals as Folles Journées Nantes, La Roque d'Anthéron, Tours, Prades, Echternach, Vendsyssel and Heidelberg.
-They lately appeared in Lucerne, Frankfurt, Munich, Hannover, Grenoble, Venice, Tilburg, Klagenfurt, Metz, Clermont-Ferrand, Paris among others.
+They gave highly successful concerts at festivals as Folles Journées Nantes, La Roque d'Anthéron, Tours, Colmar, Prades, Echternach, Vendsyssel, Heidelberg and Zeist.
+They lately appeared in Lucerne, Frankfurt, Munich, Hannover, Grenoble, Venice, Tilburg, Klagenfurt, Metz, Clermont-Ferrand, Lille, Paris among others.

 The trio has played the first performance of the Triple Concerto by Chausson/Mathieu Lamboley with the Orchestre d’Auvergne at Folles Journées in Nantes among others.
-The Trio Chausson offers a varied repertoire in various formations e.g. piano quartets with Mathieu Herzog, viola and works with guitar and trumpet.
+The Trio Chausson offers a varied repertoire in various formations e.g. piano quartets with Mathieu Herzog and Alexander Pavlovsky, viola and quartets with soprano and trumpet.

 The Trio Chausson gained important impulses at the European Chamber Music Academy (ECMA) by collaborating with significant chamber musicians such as Hatto Beyerle, Anner Bylsma, Gérard Wyss, Eckart Heiligers, Shmuel Ashkenazy, Rainer Kussmaul and Johannes Meissl.
 Especially by Hatto Beyerle the trio was intensely fostered.